chrisbanes/haze/docs/usage.md

 ## Styling

-Haze has support for customizing the resulting effect, which is performed via the [HazeStyle](../api/haze/dev.chrisbanes.haze/-haze-style/) class, or the lambda block provided to `hazeChild`.
+Haze has support for customizing the resulting effect, which is performed via the [HazeStyle](../api/haze/dev.chrisbanes.haze/-haze-style/) class, or the lambda block provided to `hazeEffect`.

 Styles can be provided in a number of different ways:

 - [LocalHazeStyle](../api/haze/dev.chrisbanes.haze/-local-haze-style.html) composition local.
-- The style parameter on [Modifier.hazeChild](../api/haze/dev.chrisbanes.haze/haze-child.html).
+- The style parameter on [Modifier.hazeEffect](../api/haze/dev.chrisbanes.haze/haze-effect.html).
-- By setting the relevant property in the optional [HazeChildScope](../api/haze/dev.chrisbanes.haze/-haze-child-scope/index.html) lambda `block`, passed into [Modifier.hazeChild](../api/haze/dev.chrisbanes.haze/haze-child.html).
+- By setting the relevant property in the optional [HazeEffectScope](../api/haze/dev.chrisbanes.haze/-haze-effect-scope/) lambda `block`, passed into [Modifier.hazeEffect](../api/haze/dev.chrisbanes.haze/haze-effect.html).

-### HazeChildScope
+### HazeEffectScope

-We now have a parameter on `Modifier.hazeChild` which allow you to provide a lambda block, for controlling all of Haze's styling parameters.
+We now have a parameter on `Modifier.hazeEffect` which allow you to provide a lambda block, for controlling all of Haze's styling parameters.
 It is similar to concept to `Modifier.graphicsLayer { ... }`.

 It's useful for when you need to update styling parameters, using values derived from other state.
 Here's an example which fades the effect as the user scrolls: